How To Delegate Better and Get More Done

 Why is it so important to delegate?

-Lots of people have trouble delegating tasks.
+Lots of leaders struggle to delegate work.
 There’s often a nagging sense of doubt that prevents them from letting go of their control over an outcome.

 When you combine the mental effect of these doubts and the simple fact that delegation demands a bit of effort up-front, it’s not hard to see why so many founders decide to handle their work themselves.